Berkeley-MDes/tdf-fa23-sarazaki/weekly-reports/weekly-reports.md

 # Sara Zaki's Weekly Reports

 ## Week 8 (10/12 - 10/19)
 I recieved a haptic controller from Jeff this week and soldered (for the first time).
-I had some trouble flashing my code to get the vibrating motor working, so I renamed the device from 'Enigmatic Photon 2 / P2s' (which was apparently too long and casued issues), to just 'Enigmatic' such that it is easier to work with.
+I had some trouble flashing my code to get the vibrating motor working, so I renamed the device from 'Enigmatic Photon 2 / P2s' (which was apparently too long and caused issues), to just 'Enigmatic' such that it was easier to work with.
 ![image](https://github.com/Berkeley-MDes/tdf-fa23-sarazaki/assets/143126838/d9329e0a-8279-4771-ba92-670e45187acc)

-Successfully flashed my Photon2
+After many, many tries and hours of debugging, I successfully flashed the code to my Photon2.
 ![image](https://github.com/Berkeley-MDes/tdf-fa23-sarazaki/assets/143126838/e44411b0-7628-43ee-9bec-3e9284ab16d9)

 https://github.com/Berkeley-MDes/tdf-fa23-sarazaki/assets/143126838/86fc8f16-3874-4560-91d9-cd8ddf498f52

-Elizza tauught me how to solder...
+Eliza tauught me how to solder and it was such a beautiful experience.
+I love how my cohort always helps each other and there's no competition between us.

 ## Week 7 (10/05 - 10/12)